ysyk2021/the-ultimate-guide-to-team-survey-questions/src/chapter-121.md

 Understanding how satisfied team members are with the level of autonomy and flexibility in their work is important for evaluating overall job satisfaction and identifying areas for improvement.
 Here are some tips on how to answer this question:

-1. Reflect on your experience: Before answering, reflect on your own experience with the level of autonomy and flexibility in your work.
+1. **Reflect on your experience**: Before answering, reflect on your own experience with the level of autonomy and flexibility in your work.
 Consider whether you feel that you have enough control over your work and the ability to manage your own schedule.

-2. Identify any challenges: Identify any challenges or issues with the level of autonomy and flexibility in your work.
+2. **Identify any challenges**: Identify any challenges or issues with the level of autonomy and flexibility in your work.
 These may include a lack of clear guidelines or expectations around work responsibilities, difficulty managing competing priorities, or a perception that certain team members receive more autonomy or flexibility than others.

-3. Propose improvements: Based on your evaluation, propose improvements to address any challenges or issues with the level of autonomy and flexibility in your work.
+3. **Propose improvements**: Based on your evaluation, propose improvements to address any challenges or issues with the level of autonomy and flexibility in your work.
 These may include establishing clearer guidelines or expectations around work responsibilities, providing additional training or support to help team members manage competing priorities, or investing in new technologies or tools to enhance collaboration and communication.

-4. Seek feedback: Seek feedback from other team members to ensure that proposed improvements meet their needs and address any issues they have experienced with the level of autonomy and flexibility in their work.
+4. **Seek feedback**: Seek feedback from other team members to ensure that proposed improvements meet their needs and address any issues they have experienced with the level of autonomy and flexibility in their work.

 Sample Answers
 --------------